hendisantika/swagger-kotlin/README.md

 # Spring Boot Swagger Kotlin

-Run this project by this command : `gradle clean bootRun`
+Run this project by this command : `./gradlew clean bootRun`

-Go to your browser and type this : http://localhost:8080/swagger-ui.html
+Go to your browser and type this : `http://localhost:8080/swagger-ui.html`

 ### Screenshot